fafalone/WinDevLib/README.md

 Note that this is just for using tbShellLib-- you'll likely have a lot more changes to make if you want to make your project x64 compatible.

+## Guide to switching from oleexpimp.tlb

+There's 'twinBASIC Shell Library for Implements' (tbShellLibImpl.twinpack/.twinproj) as well, but you'll note it has substantially fewer interfaces than oleexpimp.tlb.
+This is because there's two reasons for an interface to have an alternate version: It uses `[ Preservesig ]` on one or more methods, or it uses `As Any`. twinBASIC allows using `Implements` with `As Any` by replacing it with `As LongPtr` (which is what the alternate versions do).
+So many interfaces were in oleexpimp.tlb for this latter reason, and subsequently are *not* included in tbShellLibImpl as it's not neccessary.

+If you find an oleexpimp.tlb interface is not in tbShellLibImpl, you will be able to use the one from tbShellLib, simply make sure `As Any` is changed to `As LongPtr`.

+tB has announced plans to support `[ PreserveSig ]` in implemented interfaces in the future; when that happens tbShellLibImpl will be deprecated.

 ## Updates

 **Update (v4.1.94):** Added Packaging API interfaces (msopc.idl).
 Added Netaddress control defs (newer version of old IP address control, msctls_netaddress; the old one, SysIPAddress32, is still there).

 **Update (v4.0.93):** `Currency` in new interfaces changed to `LongLong`.